-Either way, they ended up with a mix of 6 numbered and named boarding groups, actually called zones, along with pre-boarding for certain customers.
+Either way, they ended up with a mix of 8 numbered and named boarding groups, along with pre-boarding for certain customers and early boarding for others.
 Confusing, right?

-Here are the details of who is eligible to board the plane in each of the zones that Delta uses, so you’ll know what to expect.
-You’ll never be that cranky passenger wondering why you aren’t onboard yet!
+Here are the details of who is eligible to board the plane in each of the groups that Delta uses, so you’ll know what to expect.
+You’ll never be that cranky passenger wondering why you aren’t on board yet!

 - Customers needing assistance or additional time to board, including families with car seats or strollers